Tanzu-Solutions-Engineering/tkg-lab/docs/bonus-labs/gitlab.md

 ```
 ## Create Gitlab namespace and prepare deployment file
 In order to deploy the Helm chart for Gitlab to a dedicated namespace, we need to create it first.
 To do this, we can use Tanzu Mission Control, as it is already running on our shared services cluster.
 This will create a "managed namespace", where we can assert additional control over what is deployed.

+NOTE: if you want to avoid using TMC, simply create the namespace in the shared-services cluster manually using "kubectl create namespace ${GITLAB_NAMESPACE}"

 ```bash
 tmc workspace create -n $GITLAB_TMC_WORKSPACE -d "Workspace for Gitlab"